Trovemaster/TROVE/docs/source/linelist.rst

 ``GNS`` is the state dependent  spin statistical weights :math:`g_{\rm ns}^{(i)}` for each symmetry (irrep).
 These can be looked up for many molecules or worked out from the procedure in Bunker and Jensen,  chapter 8 [98BuJe]_.
 The :math:`g_{\rm ns}` value is used directly in the intensity calculations if required as well as to evaluate the total degeneracy for States file outputs, :math:`g_{\rm tot}^{(i)} = J(J+1) g_{\rm ns}^{(i)}`.

-``*selection-rule*`` is used to specify  selection rules, i.e. which symmetries can make up the initial and final states of a transition.
+``selection-rules`` is used to specify  selection rules, i.e. which symmetries can make up the initial and final states of a transition.
 The product of the upper and lower eigenfunctions must contain a component of the dipole itself [98BuJe]_.
 Let's consider a symmetry group spanning :math:`N_{irrep}` irreps :math:`\Gamma_1. \Gamma_2, \ldots` (which we denote in TROVE with integers 1,2,3,4...)  with the selection rules

 .. math::
     \Gamma \leftrightarrow \Gamma'